Representing Female Executives in Sexual Harassment Cases

 Successful women are often apprehensive about reporting incidents of sexual harassment and discrimination for fear of being retaliated against, having their reputations damaged, and having the careers they worked so hard for to be damaged.
 However, the law provides considerable protections against discrimination and sexual harassment, and it is unlawful for employers to retaliate against individuals for complaining about these issues.

-Get a free consultation with an excellent female attorney to fight for you.
+Get a confidential consultation with an excellent female attorney to fight for you.

 Female managers and executives may be in the best position to change the status quo and alleviate discriminatory practices in their workplaces.
 Female executives should lead the way for other women who face adversity in the workforce by standing against discrimination and sexual harassment.
 They can do so by invoking their legal rights and taking legal action against unlawful employment practices.
 Until women start having the courage to come forward, male-dominated industries will continue to engage in tactics to deter woman from professional success and they will perpetuate work environments where sexual harassment is business as usual.